- Our Forests

-Chartered by Congress, the National Forest Foundation was created in 1993 with a simple mission: bring people together to restore and enhance our National Forests and Grasslands.
+Chartered by Congress, the National Forest Foundation was created with a simple mission: bring people together to restore and enhance our National Forests and Grasslands.

 The challenges facing our National Forests and Grasslands are immense and complicated.
 But we believe that the power of communities and collaboration can, and will, prove capable of meeting these challenges.
 Our work these past decades has proven this true time and again.

 We hope you’ll join us in fulfilling our mission to care for these treasured landscapes.
 We look forward to a future where all Americans know and care about our National Forests and Grasslands.

 The National Forest Foundation, chartered by Congress, engages Americans in community-based and national programs that promote the health and public enjoyment of the 193-million-acre National Forest System, and administers private gifts of funds and land for the benefit of the National Forests.

 America’s National Forests and Grasslands represent the centerpiece of our country’s public lands.
 We face an urgent need for action.

 The goals for our three-year strategy are ambitious.
 We will build on our existing work to restore forest health and improve outdoor experiences, and we add an overarching goal around engaging millions more Americans to join us.
 We will pursue these goals with an unwavering commitment to diversity, equity, and inclusion, resulting in the benefit of a broad diversity of communities and particularly those that have historically been underrepresented in public lands.

 Our National Forests and Grasslands are at the core of America's natural riches, and yet, today these treasures are threatened by unprecedented challenges.
 Working with the U.S. Forest Service and partners, our goal is to leverage our best thinking, conservation capacity, and community action to measurably improve the health of our National Forests and Grasslands.